ArnaudBelcour/bigecyhmm/README.md

 - [seaborn](https://github.com/mwaskom/seaborn): to create most of the figures.
 - [plotly](https://github.com/plotly/plotly.py): to create most of the figures.
 - [kaleido](https://github.com/plotly/Kaleido): required to create the figure.

+For `bigecyhmm_custom`, you also needs the following package:

+- [networkx](https://github.com/networkx/networkx): to handle custom biogeochemical cycle as a graph.
+- [matplotlib](https://github.com/matplotlib/matplotlib): to create automatically (bad) visualisation of the cycle.

 ## Installation